textcreationpartnership/A02620/README.md

 ##Content Summary##

 #####Front#####
-An answere to a papystycall exhortacyon pretendynge to auoyde false doctryne, vnder that colour to m

 #####Body#####
+EVerye pylde pedlarWyll be a medlarThough ther wyttes be drowsyeAnd ther lernynge lowsyeTher meters

-1. The papystes tytle.
+    _ The papystes tytle.
 An exhortacy on to auoyde false doctryne.

 #####Back#####

-An answere to a papystycall exhortacyon pretendynge to auoyde false doctryne, vnder that colour to m **Types of content**
+1. ☞ The appendyce or conclusyon.

+**Types of content**

   * There are 520 **verse** lines!